confidencewoman/site/prologue-2-mayke.md

 ---

-They took a back route out of the hotel to avoid the front desk, followed the planned path to a clearing on the edge of town that Jade had liked the metaphysical looks of.
+They took a back route out of the hotel to avoid the front desk’s notice, followed the planned path to a clearing on the edge of town that Jade had liked the metaphysical looks of.
 Its actual looks weren’t much; they were still very much in the swamp, and the muddy ground made her glad of the rubber boots.
-Insects buzzed in the still, humid afternoon air.
+Insects buzzed in the still, humid twilight air.

 The mage busied themself with a chart and compass, setting up bearings for the portal.